RS-Coop/Intro_Robotics_Final_Project/README.md

-# Intro_Robotics_Final_Project
+#Multi-Agent Drone Mapping and Target Acquisition
-Contains all materials for CSCI 3302 final project.
+This is the folder for all final project materials.